-The state of Wyoming participated in additional reporting.
-As part of the USEITI process, the Independent Administrator gathered information about state and local natural resource governance, revenues, and disbursements in Wyoming.
+The state of Wyoming participated in additional reporting about state and local natural resource governance, revenues, and disbursements.

 The state of Wyoming regulates extraction and interacts with extractive industry companies in Montana, particularly when they’re operating on state or private land.

 The Wyoming Department of Revenue assesses, collects, manages, and distributes revenue from companies engaged in extraction of oil, natural gas, coal, and other natural resources in Wyoming.
 At the local level, gounty governments directly collect ad valorem taxes related to extraction.
 The Department of Revenue publishes:

 The Wyoming Oil and Gas Conservation Commission ensures that oil and gas wells and operations comply with state environmental laws, as well as regulating mining activities on state land.
 It publishes rules and regulations, and its activities include:

 - Maintaining well records

 - Performing field inspections